billyfe83/lease-car-API/car/README.md

 # Lease-a-Car API

-This is a simple Spring Boot REST API project for managing customers and cars for a leasing system.
+This is a Spring Boot REST API project for managing customers and cars for a leasing system.

 ---